LePetitJayJay/Victoria-2-Anime-Mod/README.md

 # Vicky-2-Anime-Mod

-v2.1
+v2.2

 With the latest major update nearly all nations should have a waifu flag.

-There are two main parts of the mod, Animega flags should work with GFM, (cc)HFM, HMPS, HPM, and Vanilla.
-GFM flags are currently getting reworked due to flag and tag changes in GFM.
+There are several parts to this mod, Animega flags should work with GFM, (cc)HFM, HMPS, HPM, and Vanilla.
+GFM flags will be updated again when their colonial flags rework is done.

-The Anime leaders (+loading screen) should work with Vanilla, HPM, HFM, GFM, TGC, and DoD.
+The Anime leaders (+loading screen) should work with Vanilla, HPM, HFM, GFM, and TGC.

 For GFM, HFM, HPM, and Vanilla, turn on the corresponding patches as well when launching the Animega flags so that all flags appear correctly.

+New additions are standalone DoD and AoE versions, so you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.

 Installation: Put the Animega folders and .Mod file to your mod directory on Program Files.